Estimate Time6 min

 • You can contribute to multiple retirement accounts at the same time, including combinations of a 401(k), Roth 401(k), IRA, and Roth IRA, provided you meet certain criteria and stay within contribution limits.

-• You can't contribute to a health savings account (HSA) and a flexible spending account (FSA) in the same year (unless it's a limited purpose FSA), but you can have more than 1 health insurance plan.
+• You can't contribute to a health savings account (HSA) and a flexible spending account (FSA) in the same year (unless it's a limited purpose FSA).

 • The ability to collect unemployment benefits and severance at the same time depends on your state.